bhctest123/soberlivingappcom-new/src/content/blog/everything-you-want-to-know-about-opening-a-sober-living-home-in-hawaii.md

 ---
-title: "Sober Living App - Everything You Want to Know About Opening a Sober Living Home in Hawaii"
+title: 'Everything You Want to Know About Opening a Sober Living Home in Hawaii'
 description: "Your complete guide to opening a sober living home in Hawaii.
 Understand the regulations, requirements, and key steps involved."
 date: 2023-01-26
 author: "Ben Weiss"